scalar-labs/scalardb/schema-loader/README.md

   -p, --password=<key>   Cosmos DB key
   -r, --ru=<ru>          Base resource unit
-      --repair-all       Repair tables : it repairs the table metadata of existing tables.
-When using Cosmos DB, it additionally repairs stored procedure attached
+      --repair-all       Repair tables : it repairs the table metadata of existing tables and repairs stored procedure
-                               to each table
+                           attached to each table
 ```

 For DynamoDB (Deprecated.
 Please use the command using a config file instead):